Alchemy

 The next, and now fully public sharing will be as part of Bare Bones Butoh's next performance evenings in San Francisco's Mission District, August 15/16th.

-We also hope to present as part of Sins Invalid, Brava Theatre, San Francisco, September 5/6th, to be confirmed.
-The next Burning date after that will be a day-long workshop around stem cell research issues at UC Berkeley in late September, date to be announced.
+The next Burning date after that will be a day-long workshop around stem cell research issues at UC Berkeley, date to be announced.